 Wear sunscreen: Sunblock is the number one form of protection for your tattoo.
 Applying sunblock will help prevent skin cancer, wrinkles, blotchy complexions, and other skin-caused damage.
 Any sunblock is better than no sunblock when it comes to preparing your ink for the sun, but most artists will suggest using a fragrance-free sunscreen with 30-50 SPF (try to stick to natural ingredients if possible, too).
 Whatever sunscreen you would normally use without a tattoo is fine — whether chemical or physical.
 According to Nussbaum, SPF is a critical part of protecting your tattoo against UV rays.
 "The most important thing when choosing a sunscreen is to make sure it is broad-spectrum, meaning it protects against both UVA, which penetrates deeper than UVB rays, causing free radical damage, and UVB rays, which damage the cell's DNA and burn the skin," she says.
 "Sunburns and chronic UV exposure can damage the appearance of tattoos over time and lead to fading, wrinkles, and dullness/dryness."
 Nussbaum also says it's safe to put sunscreen on a healed tattoo, but fresh ink will need to heal first (instead, cover it with a bandage or loose clothing).
 Be sure to reapply your sunblock every two hours to ensure a continuous and solid layer of protection.

 Cover up: If you don’t want to deal with the hassle of reapplying sunscreen, the second-best option for sun protection is to ultimately keep your new ink out of the sun.
 At the very least, make sure not to expose a new tattoo to direct sunlight for the first month of having it—especially the first two weeks.
-Not only will sun exposure during this time cause the tattoo’s colors to fade, but it could burn your skin and scar it from sun damage.
+Not only will sun exposure cause the tattoo’s colors to fade, as previously mentioned, but it may also burn your skin and scar it from sun damage.
 Keeping your tattoo out of the sun doesn’t mean you have to stay inside all day, though.
 Maintain your ink's vibrant colors and linework by always wearing at least one layer while in the sun.
 It can be light—as long as it covers the tattoo design completely.

 Check-in with your skin: Another essential thing to do if you expose your tattoo to the sun is to check your skin for any visible signs of damage.
 Aside from spot-checking regularly for any mole additions or changes (this should be a weekly thing, regardless of the season!), make sure to give your tattoo a good once over to ensure that the design hasn’t majorly warped.
 Just because you're careful in the sun doesn't mean you've successfully kept your ink covered.
 Remember that, above all, putting on sunscreen is the absolute best way to protect your tattoo and prevent possible sun damage.
 To ensure that your design stays as beautiful and fresh as the day you received it, make sure to use common sense and keep your tattoos out of the sun until they've healed—and even after.